harvey93/DigitalWallet/README.md

 }
 ```

-This allows me to dynamically render the add form, the update form or no form all on the same page.
+This allows for the dynamic rendering of the add form, no form and the update form all on the same page.

 ![Update Payment](/docs/Update.gif)